agility/AgilityNetFrameworkMVC5-Blank/README.md

 9. Select 'Homepage Template' as <b>Page Template</b>
 10. Enter 'homepage' as <b>Menu Text</b> and click 'Save'
 11. Start the project in Visual Studio

+<i>Note: When running the project, if you receive any template errors you can either add the missing templates or remove/update the pages that are using the missing templates.
+If you chose to remove the templates do not remove the home page just drill down to page's settings and change the selected template</i>